vitorpy/vitorpy.com/index.md

 <img class="profile-picture" src="{{site.profile_picture}}">

 My background weaves through the tech sector.
 I've worn many hats, from software engineer to CTO.
+While I'm ashamed to admit it, I even worked for a VC for a while.
+I'm sorry.

 I've also been a founder a few times.
 My first venture, SIM, applied computer vision to materials science (though it's no longer around).
 The second was [Pillar](https://pillar.fi), an Ethereum wallet.